shifusen329/doc-lib-mcp/README.md

 #### Chunking and Code Extraction

 - Markdown, Python, OpenAPI, and HTML files are split into logical chunks for efficient retrieval and search.
-- The HTML chunker uses the `readability-lxml` library to extract main content first.
+- The markdown chunker uses mistune 3.x's AST API and regex to robustly split content by code blocks and narrative, preserving all original formatting.
+- Both code blocks and markdown/narrative content are preserved as separate chunks.
-- It then extracts block code snippets from `<pre>` tags as dedicated "code" chunks.
+- The HTML chunker uses the `readability-lxml` library to extract main content first, then extracts block code snippets from `<pre>` tags as dedicated "code" chunks.
 Inline `<code>` content remains part of the narrative chunks.

 #### Semantic Search